Pandawan/Garlic-Directory/README.md

 Run `yarn start` to launch the test server on `localhost:3000`.
 You can now start editing the code in `./src`.

 ### Cloud/Server
+*Btw, the way this is coded is very hack-ish, but I don't want to pay for server costs so whatever.
+It works.*
 Run `yarn` to install all the required dependencies.
 Run `yarn start` to launch the server, this will run in a cloud function, so it's not necessary.